How to Declutter Your Home

 4. Make Use of Wall Space

-The items you’ll add to these shelves will depend on the size of the item, along with where you’re putting them.
+The items you’ll add to these shelves will depend on their size and where you’re putting them.
 For example, you’re probably not going to want a hanging bookshelf in the bathroom.
-However, it’s an excellent idea for the living room or dining room area where you might have extra space on the walls available for you to use.
+However, it’s an excellent idea for the living room or dining room, where you might have extra space on the walls.

 5. Avoid Leaving Things Where They Don’t Belong